BIMSBbioinfo/scipipeline/README.md

 ## Run the snakemake pipeline

-The pipeline can be run on a local computer as well as in a cluster environment.
+The pipeline can be run locally in a grid-engine cluster environment.

-In order to run the pipeline locally, issue the following command
+In order to run the pipeline locally, use
 ```
 snakemake -s main.snake --cores <ncores>
 ```